shreyansh2118/diploy_task/README.md

 Cart Section: Enables users to add and remove items from their cart.

 ## Features
-Dashboard Page:<br/>
+Dashboard Page:
-Search for products using a search bar.
+Search for products using a search bar.<br/>
 View a grid of products with images, titles, descriptions, and prices.
 Tap on a product to view its details and add it to the cart.